To help you make an informed choice, we’re reviewing the Thermapen One digital instant-read thermometer, checking it for speed, accuracy, and value.

 Basically, ThermoWorks has automated everything you normally have to think about to make this as user-friendly as possible.

-Sometimes, there’s what the manufacturer claims, and there’s what’s the case in real life.
+Sometimes, there’s what the manufacturer claims, and there’s the case in real life.
 So, I put my Thermapen One to the test to check their supplied stats.

 Thermoworks claim an accuracy of ±0.5 °F, an improvement from the already excellent ±0.7 °F of their previous models, and class leading for instant read thermometers.